Smoked Tri Tip Recipe (Step-By-Step Recipe)

 Should You Marinate Your Tri Tip?

-So people prefer just using a rub.
+You should marinade your tri-tip but some people prefer just using a rub.

 However, I think you get a better smoke flavor with a marinade.
 Plus it helps to tenderize the meat.

-See the tri tip marinade recipe here.
+See the tri-tip marinade recipe here.

 How to Smoke A Tri Tip (4 Easy Steps)